Experience Polish culture, right here in Mississauga!

 Mississauga Polish Day is the city’s annual Polish cultural festival, celebrating Polish-Canadian contribution towards Canada’s rich cultural mosaic.
-The event attracted 20,000 visitors in 2017.
-This year we are celebrating 100 years of Poland’s independence.
+Visitors of all ages and backgrounds are invited for an authentic European experience!

-Mississauga Polish Day is hosted by the non-profit Canadian Polish Congress – Mississauga District.
+Mississauga Polish Day was founded by the non-profit Canadian Polish Congress – Mississauga District.
 One of the organisation’s main goals is to promote Polish culture, language, tradition and knowledge of Polish contribution within Canada to all Canadians in order to foster a better understanding and spirit of multiculturalism.

 About the Venue: Mississauga Celebration Square